kevin-chalmers/set08103/lectures/lecture02/README.md

-# Lecture 02: Flow and GitFlow Workflow
+# Lecture 02: Team Forming

-- [ ] Needs to have Docker and containers or move to other lecture.
-Update link in lab 01 if changed.
+This lecture will be used to form the teams to undertake the assessment.